InnocentZero/ocaml_mmtk_expr/README.md

 - Build `runtime/libasmrun.a` in the verified gc directory.
 - Copy it over to `runtime/` in the unchanged directory.
 Also copy it over to any of the folders where you finally do the build.
-- Call `make ocamlopt.vergc` in the unchanged directory.
-Also copy it over to any of the folders where you finally do the build.
+- Call `make ocamlc ocamlopt.vergc` in the unchanged directory.
+Also copy it over to any of the folders where you finally do the build for testcases.
 - Call `make all std_exit.cmx stdlib.cma ctdlib.cmxa` in `stdlib/` directory in
   the unchanged directory.
 - Call `make install installopt installopt-default` in `stdlib/` directory in